eProsima/ShapesDemo/README.md

 For those who want to try a quick demonstration of this application, here is a way to launch it without any compilation.

 For that, it is necessary to download **docker** application.
-In ubuntu open a terminal and type the following command
+In Ubuntu, open a terminal and type the following command

 	$ sudo apt-get install docker.io

-Then you have to download the docker image file from https://eprosima.com/index.php/downloads-all
+Then, you have to download the docker image file from https://eprosima.com/index.php/downloads-all

 Load the image and run it (first you must allow root to use graphical interface)